xray-group/mstruct/doc/source/index.md

 conda create -n mst
 # activating evironment name='mst'
 source activate mst
-# adding conda-forge installation channel
-conda config --add channels conda-forge

 # gls, fftw3, lapack, scons are required
-conda install boost=1.66=py27_1 lapack fftw gsl scons bzip2
+conda install -c conda-forge boost=1.72 lapack fftw gsl scons bzip2
 # note:
-# - check if e.g. python is not upgraded from python2.7 -> python3.6
+# - check if you like the python version and if it is consitent across the packages
 # - prefer builds that are close to your current environment

 # get source, git-clone or download and unpack the source